Pamela Katz

 Pamela Katz (born April 16, 1958) is an American screenwriter and novelist best known for her collaborations with director Margarethe von Trotta, including Rosenstrasse and Hannah Arendt.

 She is currently a teacher of screenwriting at the Tisch School of the Arts.

 Early life

-Katz was born on April 16, 1958, in Rhinebeck, New York, to psychoanalyst Natalie Becker and philosophy professor Joseph Katz who had moved to the United States in 1940 from Leipzig, Germany.
-In 1980 she received her Bachelor's degree of Arts from Dartmouth College in Hanover, New Hampshire.
-While she majored in Anthropology, upon graduating she began working in the film world in various technical capacities.
+Katz was born on April 16, 1958, in Rhinebeck, New York, to psychoanalyst Natalie Becker and philosophy professor Joseph Katz, who had moved to the United States in 1940 from Leipzig, Germany.
+In 1980 she received her Bachelor's of Arts agree from Dartmouth College in Hanover, New Hampshire.
+Though she majored in anthropology, upon graduating she began working in the film world in various technical capacities.
 This included working with directors such as Martin Scorsese, Mike Nichols and Spike Lee.